Applying to Keble College

 - Think about why you want to do Geography at Oxford, what aspects of your current Geography course you find particularly interesting

-- You should re-read your submitted work and personal statement in case these are discussed
+- You should re-read your personal statement in case this is discussed

 - Above all, the most important preparation you can do just before interviews is to stay calm as panicking and not thinking before you speak are common mistakes!